 UUUS is a "lay-led" congregation with a different topic every week, drawing speakers from academic, spiritual, and social justice organizations.
 Our Sunday Services are designed to illuminate different spiritual paths and strengthen our sense of self, family, and community.

-Please visit...and come more than once, so you can get a good idea of what we're all about.
-You will find a different focus every week, but always the same principles, values, and warm welcome!
+We invite you to visit...and we hope you will visit more than once, because you will find a different focus every week.
+One thing is the same every week, though – we always offer the same principles, values, and warm welcome!

 11648 McCulloch Rd.